 TIP: If you are flexible about your move, try to schedule it to the winter months when there are less people looking, and therefore, more inventory available.

 When you schedule your appointment to look at available properties, make sure you are prepared to submit an application as soon as you find a place you like.
 A complete application needs to be submitted by all adult applicants and their guarantor(s).
 Most landlords require the following documentation (some variation from landlord to landlord):

 - your most recent federal tax return with W-2/1099 forms

 - a recent employment letter on employer's letterhead with salary and length of employment

 - copy of picture ID

 Please ask your agent if other paperwork is necessary.

 At the time of submitting your application, we collect a deposit equal to one month's rent.
 This deposit will be applied towards the broker's fee, which is due and earned when your application has been approved by the landlord.
 Should the landlord reject your application, this deposit will be returned to you in full.

-Once your application is approved and you sign the lease, you owe the landlord the first month’s rent and (usually) a one-month security deposit, together with the balance of our broker’s fee.
+Once your application is approved and you sign the lease, you owe the landlord the first month's rent and a one-month security deposit, together with the balance of our broker's fee, if any.
 All fees must be paid in full at/by the time of lease signing, and all final payments are payable by bank check/money order only.